UT-VisionMotionDecision/PLDAPS/README.md

 When a pldaps is created, it will load default parameters from different sources into a field called defaultParameters.
 This is again a class (named @params) that can handle a hierarchy of parameters.
 Importantly, pldaps is a handle class, which allows reduction of some memory allocation.
-(HINT TO DOWNSIDES DESCRIBED LATER)
+There are a couple of downsides to using handle classes (for one, it appears that storing function handles in a handle class reduces the performance.), but this appears to be the fastest easy way to be able to add data to a struct from inside a subfunction.
+It might be possible to go via a mex file to get real pointer behavior without the downsides of a handle class

     %Specifically, assume you have an object p of type pldaps p=pldaps;